sureiii/computing-work/story.md

 *Renee POV*

   "Jessie, I've got some news to tell you.
 Whether it's good or bad is really up to you," I started.
-"Jackson has a crush on you.
+"Jason has a crush on you.
 I think he would uh confess to you soon?"
 I sound too hesitant, she is not going to believe me.

 "But isn't he your crush?